Main Content

 Maryrose and Dan Short Teaching Excellence Award

-The Maryrose and Dan Short Teaching Excellence Award recognizes exceptional untenured, full-time faculty members, including non-tenure-track faculty, who have been at TCU five years or less.
-Nominations from colleges and schools are submitted to academic deans who then select the top three to submit to the provost for final selection.
-The winner receives $6,000 with the stipulation that $1,000 be used for professional development.
+The Maryrose and Dan Short Teaching Excellence Award recognizes exceptional teaching for untenured full-time faculty who have been at TCU five years or less.
+The award began in the Neeley School of Business and was expanded to the entire university in 2021.
+The winner receives $9,500 with the stipulation that $1,000 be used for professional development.

 Contact your Dean’s Office to submit nominations.